 Magic lantern glass slide made by the Excelsior Illustrating Co. for Maurice Tourneur's The Poor Little Rich Girl (1917.)
 Interiors for the film, including that depicted, were taken at Paragon Studios in Fort Lee, NJ.
-Not that it means much, but this is the first piece that started it all.
+Not that it means much, but this is the first piece that, by chance, started it all for this collection.

 Showing posts with label Glass Slide.
 Show all posts